 Most breastfeeding moms find it convenient, and often necessary to store breastmilk for later.
 And, working moms or moms who have to leave their babies at creches need to do so more than ever.
 And, even if you aren’t a working mom, it wouldn’t hurt to learn how to store breast milk.
 Who knows?
 You might need this knowledge later.
 So, here are certain guidelines that may answer all your questions regarding the safe storage of breastmilk.
 Read on to learn more.

 Expressing breastmilk is a way of squeezing milk from your breast so that you can store it for your baby to feed later.
-You can take out the milk with your hands, or use a manual pump or an electrical pump.
+You can hand-express or use a manual pump or an electrical pump.

 You may express milk for any of the following reasons.